mfkiwl/Coupled-Mode-Lasers/README.md

 Matlab routines for laser dynamics.

 ## INSTALLATION NOTES:
+**Important:** *If you are cloning this repository, it should be placed directly in the default MATLAB path*.

-For these routines to work properly, both the 'Coupled Mode Twin' directory and the 'Numeric' directory should be in a directory called 'Overlap-Factor-Model' on the default MATLAB path.
+For these routines to work properly, both the 'Coupled Mode Twin' directory and the 'Numeric' directory should be in a directory called 'Coupled Mode Lasers' on the default MATLAB path.
 This is usually something
 like:

 ```